 Unveiled on Saturday, May 4, 2024

-Located at Sip Back and Paint Event Center, 108 N. Main Street
+Located at 108 N. Main Street

-Funding was made possible by the Creative Placemaking Grant from the Art Council of Fayetteville.
+Funded by the Creative Placemaking Grant from the Arts Council of Fayetteville | Cumberland County.

 Muralist: Karoll Echeverri Kuri